openstack/charm-mysql-innodb-cluster/src/README.md

 TLS communication between MySQL InnoDB Cluster and its cloud clients is supported out of the box via a self-signed CA certificate bundled within MySQL itself.
+However, a better option is to use a certificate signed by a Vault-based CA. This can be done once Vault has been initialised and has a root

-A better option is to use a certificate signed by a Vault-based CA. This can be done once Vault has been initialised and has a root CA:
+CA:

     juju add-relation mysql-innodb-cluster:certificates vault:certificates